 I am tired of ending up with clothes and accessories which clearly aren’t for me.
 There seems to be a problem with the shape or fit, color, etc, whatever.
 I can see it now just by comparing my photos wearing the wrong colors versus the colors which suit me.

 Our society treats people who are well-dressed positively.
 Whether we like it or not, appearance counts.
 My Mama told me when I was young, “even if we are poor, we have to dress presentably.”
 She struggled very hard to make me finish school all the way through and she was there to remind me about the importance of proper dressing.
 Women are the glue in most societies.
-We need more women as decision-makers so it is very important that women become as visible and confident as possible.
+We need more women as decision-makers, so it is vital that women become as visible and confident as possible.